HabitatFramework/UserGuide/interface/interface.rst

 		* All - Always apply the attribute update to **all** features belonging to the INCID regardless of which features of the INCID are currently selected.

 Preferred Habitat Class
-	Allows the user to choose which Habitat Class in the INCID tab (see :ref:`ihs_tab` for more details) is automatically selected each time the HLU Tool is started.
+	Allows the user to choose which Habitat Class in the INCID tab (see :ref:`Habitats_tab` for more details) is automatically selected each time the HLU Tool is started.

+Show NVC Codes
+	Allows the user to choose if a list of any potential NVC Codes related to the selected IHS habitat code will be shown.

 Notify After Completing Split/Merge?
 	Enable users to specify if a pop-up message should be displayed following the completion of any of the split or merge operations.